Erarnitox/Droplet/Readme.md

 - **Challenge Roles:** Create CTF-Style Challenges and reward solvers with roles.
 - **Reaction Roles:** Let Members choose their own roles by reacting to a configurable message.
 - **CTF-Challenges:** Create CTF-Style Challenges.
 Reward solvers with badges and exp.
+- **Youtube Feed:** Get Updated about any recent youtube uploads of youtube channels you fancy!
 - **Flip a Coin:** Flip a coin and gamble some exp.
 - **Greetings:** Joining and Leaving members will be announced by the bot in a configurable channel.
 - **Roll a Dice:** Roll a dice and gamble some exp.